Goward HouseHome Away From Home

 Goward House has six acres of woodland on its property, carefully improved and maintained by our very own devoted ecological restoration specialists Everett and Merle Peterson, and their crew of volunteers.
 Throughout the woodland are loop trails for your enjoyment.
 Learn more below…

 In April 2008, Goward House Society received a two-year grant from Saanich Legacy Foundation to upgrade the garden beds and to encourage use of native plant species in the contact zone between garden beds and adjacent woodland.

 By summer 2009, approximately 70 potted native plants had been planted in newly enlarged Goward House garden beds.
 In October 2011, Goward House Society received a grant from the Fido-Evergreen Grant Program under the title “Boundary naturalization in a municipal natural area, Saanich, B.C.”
 That project, completed in June 2012, resulted in removal of invasive non-native shrubs and vines in a 5-meter-wide band of the Goward woodland along the rear of private properties on Rowley Road

-We welcome new volunteers from Goward House Society and from the local community to assist with this restoration project.
-If interested, please contact Elaine Leonard, Goward House (250-477-4401) or Everett Peterson (250-477-8331).
+Volunteers have been crucial to the success of the woodland restoration since 1989.
+We welcome new volunteers both from members of the Goward House Society and from the local community to assist with this restoration project.
+If interested, please contact Heidi Hodgins, Goward House (250-477-4401) or email Everett Peterson at firstname.lastname@example.org

 From location D the perimeter footpath passes through a wetland, then through an unforested blackberry field, to emerge at location B, the site of the largest oak in the Goward woodland.
-From location B, the perimeter route leads the hiker past several shore pines, emerging near the tearoom of Goward House.
-A pamphlet with a map of the footpaths is available from the front desk.
+From location B, the perimeter route leads the hiker past several shore pines, emerging near the tearoom of Goward House..

 For your safety, please do not use these footpaths during high winds when there is risk of falling debris.